Michael Schutt, Program Director

 Natt Gantt, II

 L.O.
-Natt Gantt, II, is professor and associate dean for academic affairs at Regent University School of Law.
-He also serves as co-director of Regent's Center for Ethical Formation and Legal Education Reform.
+Natt Gantt, II is the inaugural executive director of the Harvard Law School Program on Biblical Law and Christian Legal Studies and a lecturer in the law school.
+With extensive experience in both law and theology, Gantt was most recently professor and associate dean for academic affairs at Regent University School of Law and co-director of Regent’s Center for Ethical Formation and Legal Education Reform.
 Professor Gantt received his A.B. in psychology and political science, summa cum laude, from Duke University; his Juris Doctor, cum laude, from Harvard Law School; and his Master of Divinity, summa cum laude, from Gordon-Conwell Theological Seminary.
 Before joining Regent in 2000, he served as a law clerk to the late Honorable Donald S. Russell of the United States Court of Appeals for the Fourth Circuit; as an associate at Wiley, Rein & Fielding in Washington, D.C.; and as a proxy analyst at Fidelity Investments in Boston, Massachusetts.
 Professor Gantt has taught Professional Responsibility, Civil Procedure, Sales, and Contracts.

 Professor Gantt's scholarship has focused on two primary areas: (1) law school academic support and legal education reform and (2) legal ethics and professional identity formation.
 He has been active on committees and in meetings related to the Law School Admission Council (LSAC), the Academic Support Section of the Association of American Law Schools (AALS), the Association of Academic Support Educators (AASE), and Educating Tomorrow's Lawyers (ETL).
 He has authored or co-authored a book chapter and numerous articles related to legal ethics and legal education and has spoken in various venues related to those topics, ranging from speaking at the 2015 African Christian Legal Education Summit to serving from 2010 to 2013 as a faculty member for the Virginia State Bar Harry L. Carrico Professionalism Course.